huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] The Blue Sparrow
 - [ ] The Yellow Duck

-#### Which of these women is NOT among the “Inspiring Women” Barbies?
+#### Which of these women is NOT among the "Inspiring Women" Barbies?

 - [ ] Frida Kahlo
 - [x] Michelle Obama